 We are seeing a strong trend toward powerful mobile GPUs that make it possible to develop high-quality interactive graphics (both 2D and 3D) in shorter times and with higher cross-device compatibility.
 But for mobile, there are limiting factors that don’t affect traditional graphics workstations, such as power consumption and heat issues.
 Thus vendors have to work even harder to bring out chips that provide the desired performance without draining your battery (or catching fire in your pocket!)

-I also see a trend for higher resolution display, where many manufacturers are pushing the limit of how many pixels you can cram onto a screen, until we are at a stage where the detail level is beyond what the human eye can discern.
+I also see a trend for higher resolution display, where many manufacturers are pushing the limit of how many pixels you can cram onto a screen, until we are at a stage mechanical bull for sale where the detail level is beyond what the human eye can discern.
 When that level is reached, the industry needs to optimize other aspects of the visuals, such as color reproduction and power consumption.

 Where do you see mobile graphics and devices in 3-5 years from now?